PIERCING AFTERCARE

 WHAT IS DOWNSIZING?

 When pierced with a stud, downsizing is an important step to set your piercing up for success.
-As illustrated below, your piercing is done with a longer post to accommodate for the swelling that’s usually present within the first four weeks post-piercing.
-If you were pierced at So Gold, we send you a reminder email 4 weeks after your piercing to book a Downsize Appointment so that we can replace your longer post with a more fitted one.
+As illustrated below, your piercing will be done initially with a longer post to accommodate for the swelling that’s usually present within the first four weeks post-piercing.
+If you were pierced at So Gold, we will send you a reminder email 4 weeks after your piercing to book a Downsize Appointment so that we can replace your longer post with a more fitted one.

-If your post isn’t downsized after the 4-8 weeks, it may lead to irritation caused by the post having enough length to move through the piercing channel during healing.
-In addition, pressure on the piercing from sleeping or wearing helmets can cause the angle of your piercing to permanently shift if the post is still long.
-This makes it so that your stud may not sit flush against your skin, and may make it more difficult to eventually wear a ring in the piercing in the future.
+If you do not downsize your post 4-6 weeks after the initial piercing, it may lead to irritation due to the post having enough length to move through the piercing channel.
+In addition, pressure on the piercing from sleeping or wearing helmets/headphones can cause the angle of your piercing to permanently shift if the post is still long.
+If this happens, your jewelry may not sit flush against your skin, and may make it more difficult to eventually wear a ring in the piercing in the future.

 • Saline is a sterile mix of water and .09% sodium chloride that is meant to mimic the natural amount of salt that your body produces.
 It can be found in any pharmacy in the first aid aisle and at many reputable piercing studios.

 • Alcohol will burn and dry out your piercing completely.
-Peroxide kills all bacteria and our bodies needhealthy bacteria to heal.
-Ointments clog the area which prevent it from getting the oxygen needed to heal.
-It can also introduce bacteria into the wound.
-Soap will cause unnecessary irritation to a healing piercing.
+Peroxide kills all bacteria and our bodies need healthy bacteria to heal.
+Ointments clog the area which prevent it from getting the oxygen needed to heal; they can also introduce bacteria into the wound.
+Soap has too many ingredients and will inevitably cause unnecessary irritation to a healing piercing.
+We could go on…

 • There is no conclusive evidence that supports the idea that tea tree oil is safe to use on puncture wounds.
 In addition, tea tree oil has been known to cause chemical burns when used on skin.